 - The procedure lasts between 30 and 90 minutes.

-- Once the procedure is finished and the effects of the sedatives have worn off, your doctor discusses the findings with you.
+- Once the procedure is finished and the effects of the anesthesia have worn off, your doctor discusses the findings with you.

 - You are able to go home, where you should rest for the remainder of the day.